 When I went to the hospital to deliver my first son, I was blissfully unaware of what birthing really entailed and I had no formal plan.
-With dude number two I had a single OB who I was able to communicate my wishes to directly, and with dude number three I had a written piece of paper which the nurse promptly chucked in the trash before abandoning me to deliver my baby alone.
+Things didn't go so awesome with his birth, or with dude number two.
+With dude number three I had a written piece of paper which the nurse promptly chucked in the trash before abandoning me to deliver my baby alone.

 So with this last one, you bet your butt I came prepared.
 I spent hours on end condensing my important delivery and baby care notes into bite-sized, easy-to-read bullet points to make sure this baby would be brought into the world right.

 And then for good measure, I shrunk it down on some card stock and attached a gift card so the hospital staff would have extra motivation to read it!

 Nothing wound up going according to plan at all with this delivery, but such is life.
 I was still really satisfied with the ability to quickly run down the list of post-care procedures that we definitely wanted and those we wished to avoid with our last baby.
 It kept all the back-and-forth banter to a minimum so I could focus on quality time with the family, and it actually brought a smile to most of the nurses' faces.

 First, I got my birth plan down to less than ten lines and printed it out onto a template that I'd measured to wrap perfectly around a Starbucks gift card (template link is at the bottom of this page, sit tight, we'll get to it!).

 It prints two double-sided templates per sheet, which then simply need to be creased to fold into thirds with the gift card taped in the middle.